[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 same functionality as virtual controller (feeder) above.

-DOES NOT detect keyboard and mouse without plugins.
+DOES NOT detect keyboard and mouse without plugins!

 (previously known as UJR - Universal Joystick Remapper (Github)